-The Ice Drilling Program Office (IDPO) was established by the National Science Foundation (NSF) to lead integrated planning for ice coring and drilling and provision of drills and drilling services.
-The IDPO and its Science Advisory Board (SAB) update this Long Range Science Plan (LRSP) annually, in consultation with the broader research community.
+The Ice Drilling Program (IDP) was established by the National Science Foundation (NSF) to lead integrated planning for ice coring and drilling and provision of drills and drilling services.
+The IDP and its Science Advisory Board (SAB) update this IDP Long Range Science Plan (LRSP) annually, in consultation with the broader research community.
 The purpose of this plan is to articulate goals and make recommendations for the direction of U.S. ice coring and drilling science in a wide variety of areas of scientific inquiry, and to make recommendations for the development of drilling technology, infrastructure and logistical support needed to enable the science.
-A companion document, the Long Range Drilling Technology Plan is available online (http://icedrill.org/scientists/scientists.shtml - drillingplan) and it addresses some of the goals articulated here.
+A companion document, the Long Range Drilling Technology Plan is available online (http://icedrill.org/scientists/scientists.shtml-drillingplan) provides details about drills available through IDP.